harmonicalchemy/modular-emacs/README.md

     ;; Replace "sbcl" with the path to your implementation (setq inferior-lisp-program "sbcl")
 ```
-You are all set now...
-Everything will be setup each time you start up **`sbcl`** from now on...
-You don't have to add anything to .emacs etc.  That part was already done for you within: **Modular Emacs:** `./lisp/modules/12-progLang-pkg-conf.el`...
+You are all set now and you will not be needing to use `sbcl` or it's `REPL` from the command line as you have Slime mode which is much better...
+You can ignore the above message as well about adding anything to your Emacs init file as well.
+That part was already done for you within: **Modular Emacs:** `./lisp/modules/12-progLang-pkg-conf.el`...

-5. **Howto Quit the SBCL Lisp Interpreter:**
+5. **Quit the SBCL Lisp Interpreter _(you will be using Slime Mode from now on)_:**

 `    * (cl-user::quit)`